THIS WEEK'S MOTLEY FOOL UPDATE AS OF SATURDAY, September 11, 2021:

 Eventually, I did find a stock service that was able to consistently outperform the stock market.

-…And that's why I wrote this Motley Fool Review.
+…And that's why I wrote this review of David and Tom Gardner's best stock service.
 So I can share my results with the Motley Fool's stocks and encourage you to start building a profitable portfolio like I have.

 Based on my experience over the last 5 years of buying every one of their two new stock picks each month, my analysis of the Motley Fool Stock Advisor performance concludes absolutely YES!